-The aim of this study is to analyze the influence of consumer behavior and interest on purchasing decisions for second-hand clothing in Lubuk Pakam City.
-In relation to the theoretical framework, this research refers to the consumer behavior theory proposed by Kotler and Keller (2020), which states that consumer behavior is influenced by cultural, social, personal, and psychological factors.
-Additionally, this study also considers the consumer interest theory, which suggests that interest is a key determinant in the purchasing decision-making process.15
+This study aims to analyse the influence of consumer behaviour and interest on purchasing decisions for second-hand clothing in Lubuk Pakam City.
+About the theoretical framework, this research refers to the consumer behaviour theory proposed by Kotler and Keller (2020), which states that consumer behaviour is influenced by cultural, social, personal, and psychological factors.
+Additionally, this study also considers the consumer interest theory, which suggests that interest is a key determinant in the purchasing decision-making process.

 Therefore, the researcher conducted several tests to obtain research results.
 In the validity and reliability tests, validity refers to the degree of accuracy between the data observed in the research object and the data reported by the researcher.
-Thus, valid data is data that does not differ between what is reported by the researcher and what actually occurs in the research object.
+Thus, valid data does not differ between the researcher's reports and what occurs in the research object.
 The validity test was conducted using the Product-Moment Correlation technique, where the correlation coefficient value for each item was compared to the r-table value at a 5% significance level.
-If the calculated r-value (r-count) is greater than the r-table value (r-table), the questionnaire is considered valid.
-Conversely, if the r-count is less than the r-table, the questionnaire is considered invalid.
+The questionnaire is valid if the calculated R-value (r-count) exceeds the r-table value (r-table).
+Conversely, the questionnaire is considered invalid if the r-count is less than the r-table.